DFE-Digital/architecture/reference/dfe-target-architecture.md

 The target architecture addresses this by introducing **reusable engines** that provide shared capabilities across services.

+These engines separate user experience, business capabilities and operational data, so they can evolve independently and be reused across many services.

 ## What is an engine?

-In the DfE target architecture, an engine is a reusable service that provides a specific capability used by multiple services across the department.
+In the DfE target architecture, an engine is a reusable service that provides a specific capability used by multiple products and user journeys across the department.

 An engine typically: